Wells Fargo Caught in Illegal Actions AGAIN, this time Against Members of the Navajo Nation

 The complaint detailed a long pattern of misconduct by Wells Fargo

-Wells Fargo fraudulently opened Navajo Nation accounts (see the same in the 2015 scandal – were Wells Fargo paid $185 million).
-Wells Fargo charged people for services they did not request and creating fake accounts.
+Wells Fargo fraudulently opened Navajo Nation accounts (see the same in the 2015 scandal, where Wells Fargo paid $185 million).
+Wells Fargo charged people for services they did not request and created fake accounts.
 In 2018, Wells Fargo reached a $575 million settlement with U.S. states and the District of Columbia.

 taxesWhen will this stop?